-The main water supply for all the sites will be through rainwater harvesting which will be supplemented by purchase of water to fill the tanks in times of scarcity.
+The main water supply for all the sites will be through rainwater harvesting which will be supplemented by purchase of water to fill the tanks in times of scarcity except for Ntoroko where national water pipeline is about 500m from the site.
 All sites will have water borne sanitary facilities.
-However, the Consultant will engage with UWA and the design team to advise on the potential water source for the construction phase and suggest an alternative water source in case the preferred water source is temporarily unavailable.
-Ground water reservoirs with capacities of either 10,000 liters or 20,000 liters will be constructed on different sites depending on the size with a connection to an elevated tank of 5000 liters to provide adequate storage.
+However, the Consultant will engage with UWA and the design team to advice on the potential water source for the construction phase and suggest an alternative water source in case the preferred water source is temporarily unavailable.
+Ground water reservoirs with capacities of either 10,000 liters or 20,000 liters will be constructed on different sited depending on the size with a connection to an elevated tank of 5000 liters to provide adequate storage.
 The water will then be treated with chlorine to enhance its safety as will be guided in the user manuals at commissioning of the facilities at completion.